LutzGross/esys-escript.github.io/trilinos_source/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   command.

-* '''WARNING:''' Because this feature has to call the ``data`` using CMake's ``EXECUTE_PROCESS()`` command, it can be expensive.
+* '''WARNING:''' Because this feature has to call the ``data`` using CMake's ``execute_process()`` command, it can be expensive.
 Therefore, this should really only be turned on for large projects (where the extra overhead is small) or for smaller projects for extra informational purposes.

 Generating export files
 -----------------------

-The project <Project> can generate export files for external CMake projects or external Makefile projects.
+The project <Project> can generate export files for external CMake projects.
 These export files provide the lists of libraries, include directories, compilers and compiler options, etc.

 To configure to generate CMake export files for the project, configure with::